 Your ability to restore recordings depends on your original permissions

-Recovering Recordings from Trash
+Recovering recordings from Trash

-To restore a recording from trash:
+To restore a recording from Trash:

 Go to Library > Trash